 Bake

 Slowly move your custard pie into the oven and bake for 40-50 minutes.
-It should be set around the outer edge but still quite jiggly in the middle, it will continue to bake as it cools.
+It should be set around the outer edge, but still quite jiggly in the middle.
+It will continue to bake as it cools.

 Let the custard pie cool to room temperature before covering it with plastic wrap and transferring it to the fridge to chill for at least 4 hours.

 Custard pies are like Goldilocks, you have to get the baking time juuuust right.
-If you over-bake it the pie will come out rubbery and the custard may curdle.
-If you under-bake it then it won't set up properly and you won't be able to cut a slice out of it.
+If you over-bake it, the pie will come out rubbery, and the custard may curdle.
+If you under-bake it, then it won't set up properly, and you won't be able to cut a slice out of it.

 The challenge here is that custard continues to bake as the pie cools, so if you wait until it is fully baked to take it out of the oven, you will end up with an over-baked pie.